-CNC produces parts with tight tolerances and excellent material properties.
-CNC is suitable for both one-off jobs and low-to-medium volume production (up to 1000 parts), due to its high repeatability.
-When compared to 3D printing though, CNC has more design restriction, due to the subtractive nature of the technology.
+Overall, CNC machining produces parts with tight tolerances and impressive material properties.
+It’s suitable for single jobs and low-to-medium volume production (up to 1,000 parts), due to its high repeatability.
+However, it does come with more design restrictions than 3D printing, thanks in part to the subtractive nature of the technology.

-Let’s break down how parts are manufactured using these two machine setups...
+Let’s break down how parts are manufactured using these two distinct machine setups.

 How does CNC milling work?

 CNC milling is the most popular CNC machine architecture.
 In fact, the term CNC milling is often synonymous with CNC machining.
 CNC milling machines use rotational cutting tools to remove material from a part mounted on the machine bed.

-- First, the CAD model is converted into a series of commands that can be interpreted by the CNC machine (G-code).
-This is usually done on the machine by its operator, using the provided technical drawings.
+The operator converts a CAD model into a series of commands to be interpreted by the CNC machine (G-code).

-- A block of material (called the blank or the workpiece) is then cut to size and it is placed on the built platform, using either a vice or by directly mounting it onto the bed.
-Precise positioning and alignment is key for manufacturing accurate parts and special metrology tools (touch probes) are often used for this purpose.
+A block of material—this is called the blank or the workpiece—is cut to size and placed on the build platform, using either a vice or a by directly mounting it on the bed.

-- If the model has features that cannot be reached by the cutting tool in a single setup (for example, if it has a slot on it back side), then the part needs to be flipped and the above steps are repeated.
+If the model has features that can’t be reached by the cutting tool in a single setup, then the operator needs to flip the workpiece and repeat these steps.

 How does CNC turning work?